 Organizations should view a ransomware attack and subsequent data, application, and infrastructure access loss as being among the worst-case scenarios.
 There are countless security tools and technologies available today to stop an attack.
 However, BCDR is the only way to guarantee a recovery that is fast, affordable, and complete—with minimal loss.

 Every successful DR plan relies on visibility into the IT infrastructure, application, and services environment across on-premises, the cloud, and beyond the network edge.
 Having a comprehensive, automated solution for mapping and discovery is the starting point to achieving an accurate view of ongoing environment changes and an effective BCDR strategy.

 Faddom’s application dependency mapping platform creates a complete map of all hybrid IT infrastructures — both on premise and in the cloud — in as little as one hour.
-Start a free trial to the right!
+Start a free trial today!